wxy20850606/wxy20850606.github.io/content/posts/2025/08/missing-him.md

 ## Closing

-So now, whenever longing rises, I thank him for the energy.
+Now, whenever longing rises, I appreciate him for the energy — and I trust that, in time, our paths may cross again.

-Because missing has become hope.
+Missing has become hope.
-And hope, when combined with no contact, becomes **pure energy.**
+Hope, held firmly within no contact, becomes pure energy.

 This energy fuels my growth.
-It transforms love from a leaking wound into a sacred engine.
+It transforms love from a leaking wound into a sacred engine of becoming.

-**Hope + No Contact = Pure Energy.**
+Love + No Contact + Hope = Pure Energy
-And that equation is the path of my transformation.
+This is not just a formula — it is the law of my transformation.